 2017 FDA Menu Labeling Rules and Your Mobile App

 Well, the FDA’s long-awaited menu labeling rules are almost here.
-Short of a full repeal of the Affordable Care Act, the rules will take effect nationwide on Cinco de Mayo.
-When they do, all of your favorite Mexican chain restaurants, and any other restaurant with more than 20 locations, will have to start telling you exactly how many calories are really in those quesadillas.
+Within a few months, all of your favorite Mexican chain restaurants, and any other restaurant with more than 20 locations, will have to start telling you exactly how many calories are really in those quesadillas.
 The FDA went through a lengthy process to turn the well-intentioned law (21 U.S.C. § 343(q)(5)(H)) into a set of very specific rules (21 C.F.R.
 101.11).

 In that time, the restaurant industry saw the start of a seismic shift in consumer ordering behavior: from the restaurant counter to the mobile device.
 So, what do the new menu labeling rules mean for your restaurant’s mobile ordering app?
 And who’s already doing it well and…not so well?
 Here’s our menu of what you should know: